coderste/GoughChallenge/README.md

 This WordPress Theme uses [GMaps](https://hpneo.github.io/gmaps/) to make for easier use of Google Maps API.

+Use the Shortcode [LocationForm] to call the User input fields

 Feautres:
 ---
 * Allows users to enter just there post code to find out the distance between two locations